Tim55667757/TKSBrokerAPI/README_EN.md

                         Action: get and print current prices for list of given instruments (by it's tickers or by FIGIs).
 WARNING!
                         This is too long operation if you request a lot of instruments!
-Also, you can define --output key to save list of prices to file, default: prices.md.
+Also, you can define `--output` key to save list of prices to file, default: `prices.md`.
   --overview, -o        Action: show all open positions, orders and some
                         statistics.
-Also, you can define --output key to save this information to file, default: overview.md.
+Also, you can define `--output` key to save this information to file, default: `overview.md`.
   --deals [DEALS [DEALS ...]], -d [DEALS [DEALS ...]]
                         Action: show all deals between two given dates.
 Start day may be an integer number: -1, -2, -3 days ago.